emender/emender/README.md

     $ emend test/check_packages.lua

-To print a list of available tests to standard output, type:
+To generate an HTML report for all tests located in the **./test/** directory, type:

-    $ emend --list
+    $ emend -o report.html

 License